Biodegradable dog tidy bags?

 North Sydney Council has been providing dog tidy bags in many of its parks for several years to encourage responsible dog ownership, help preserve the local amenity, and reduce water pollution.

-This means less plastic is produced, and less plastic will end up in our environment.
-Unfortunately it still takes a long time for biodegradable bags to break down and if they end up in our waterways they still are a major threat to marine life so it’s important to always dispose of the bags properly in a bin.
+Unfortunately, it still takes a long time for biodegradable bags to break down and if they end up in our waterways they still are a major threat to marine life so it’s important to always dispose of the bags properly in a bin.

-Truly biodegradable bags like this are more expensive.
+Biodegradable bags like this are more expensive.

 We want to know if you think we should switch to them anyway to help keep our parks and waterways plastic free?